-Joanne Dorion disappeared 20 days before the disappearance of Chantal Tremblay, July 9, 1977.
+Joanne Dorion disappeared the same day as Chantal Tremblay, July 29, 1977.
 Both lived North of the Montreal region; Tremblay just off the island of Laval in Rosemere, and Dorion at the Northern most reaches of Laval in Fabreville.
 Both were 17 years of age.

 The following morning at 7:00 am, Johanne’s parents – who live at 9th avenue in Fabreville – noticed that their daughter had not come home that evening.
 For the month that she was missing the investigation was lead by Lt.
 Maurice Legault, Gerard Danse, and Richard Lefebvre of the Surete Municipale de Laval.
 The parents insisted that Johanne would not runaway from home.

 On Thursday evening, August 11th, 1977 close to 6:00 pm 12-year-old Martin Fountaine is walking close to the shore of Riviere des Mille Iles when he smells a foul odor.
 He then notices a blue plastic bag in the bushes.
 Fountaine approaches the bag.
 About 100 feet from the shore he sees a foot with a woman’s shoe, and a hand wearing a bracelet near some trees.
 He immediately goes and tells his older brother and father.

 Dorion is found off a gravel road between 2nd and 3rd avenue in Fabreville approximately 8 blocks from where she was last seen at the bus stop at Arthur Sauve and Sainte Rose, and 6 blocks further away from her home on 9th avenue.